jp-moreno/watc/README.md

 # WATC

-Watc is a minic to wat compiler created for the class CSC488.
+Watc is a minic to wat compiler created for the class CSC488 made by J.P.
+Moreno, Daniel Chu and Jia Hong Le.

 ## Source Language: MiniC